univention/univention-keycloak-app/docs/keycloak-app/ad-hoc-provisioning.rst

 After you created the :ref:`custom authentication flow <ad-hoc-provisioning-custom-auth-flow>`, Keycloak can use ad hoc provisioning on any configured federated login.
-In this section, you learn how to set up a federated login using a `Microsoft Active Directory Federation Services <ms-adfs_>`_.
+In this section, you configure Keycloak to act as a service provider that delegates federated authentication to an external identity provider using
+`Microsoft Active Directory Federation Services <ms-adfs_>`_ as the example.

 To create an identity provider for Active Directory that uses the ad hoc provisioning follow the next steps: